Crashprn/MachineLearningFinalProject/README.md

 As a result, the team proposes using BERT to transform the tweets into features for each of the machine-learning methods.

+## The Data

+The dataset for this project is from the Kaggle competi- tion, ”Natural Language Processing with Disaster Tweets” [2] which is a supervised classification task.
+This dataset consists of 7,614 data points with 3 features, namely: keyword, location, and the actual text of the tweet.
+For this project, the team will only be using the text of the tweet to classify each tweet as belonging to a natural disaster report.
+For preprocessing, the team uses a predefined tokenizer to split the tweets into embeddings interpretable by BERT.
+Each tweet is then padded to 512 tokens to produce a text dataset with a constant feature length.
+This representation is more conducive to parallel evaluation on modern GPUs.
+The dataset is then split into 80% training, 20% validation, and an additional testing dataset without labels is provided by Kaggle.
+To measure performance the team uses 5 fold cross-validation accuracy to rank each of the methods.
+This is a result of not having labels for the testing dataset and not being able to submit answers to Kaggle multiple times.
+In addition, the F1 score of the best-performing machine- learning method is computed for comparison to the Kaggle leaderboard.

+## The Methods

+### Prompt to Features
+Recognizing the complex nature of textual input to a machine learning method, this project leverages the modern transformer Neural Network BERT to map textual informa- tion to a reduced-dimensional vector representation.
+This process is done using a pre-trained uncased version of BERT and using the final pooled output from each text input as input features for each of the machine learning methods.
+By using a pre-trained version, the BERT model already has a fairly intricate understanding of natural language and relationships between words in the form of a latent representation.
+To further improve prediction, the team fine-tunes the parameters of BERT in multiple stages to see how the output features improve.
+This fine-tuning is typically re- ferred to as Transfer Learning, where the understanding of one model is used in a similar problem.
+In the case of this project, the language understanding of BERT is transferred to classifying language as a disaster report or not.
+The transfer learning is done by adding another layer after BERT’s pooling layer and training BERT to classify a training set of tweets.
+In doing this, the researchers can fine- tune some of BERT’s parameters to specialize to the task.
+The researchers determine the effectiveness of the transfer learning by isolating the fine-tuning to the pooling layer, one attention head, three attention heads, four attention heads, and four attention heads with the pooling layer.

+### Visualization
+This project utilizes Uniform Manifold Approximation and Projection (UMAP) as in [3], Kernel Principle Compo- nents Analysis (KPCA), T-distributed Stochastic Neighbor Embedding (T-SNE), and Potential of Heat-diffusion for Affinity-based Transition Embedding (PHATE) to visualize the vectorized output from the BERT model.
+The goal of the visualization is to determine if natural clusters or clear separation is present in the vectorized version of the prompts.
+Determining a relationship between the prompts and inputs allows for more targeted exploration of the input prompts.
+The data visualization also gives a rough estimate of how effective each machine-learning method will be on the BERT features.
+In addition, the team also visualizes the transfer learning process by showing the BERT features at varying degrees of fine-tuning.
+This also shows which elements of BERT are more important for classifying the disaster tweets.

+### Algorithms
+In many ways, this project can be viewed from the transfer learning perspective, where the goal is to learn a mapping of the output of BERT that classifies the prompts correctly.
+To accomplish the classification, the project uses Logistic Regression, Support Vector Classification (SVC), Random Forest Classification, and a Neural Network.
+Hy- perparameter tuning for each of the machine learning meth- ods is done by performing a grid search over the relevant parameters for each method.
+Each of the methods then trains on the BERT features and is evaluated based on their accuracy.
+This helps the team understand the effect of fine- tuning different elements of BERT as well as which method performs the best.
+This project utilizes Sci-Kit Learn’s implementation of Logistic Regression, SVC, and Random Forest Classifica- tion.
+This project also utilizes PyTorch for implementing Neural Networks and accessing a pre-trained version of BERT.